Mole in Florida lawn - Florida Pest Control

 Moles and Voles in Florida

-One of the biggest differences between these lawn pests is the fact that while voles are rodents, moles are not!
-They are best identified by their differences in appearance and behavior.
+One of the most significant differences between these lawn pests is that while voles are rodents, moles are not!
+However, it’s their different appearance and behavior that best set them apart.
+The main differences between them are:

-1. Mole vs. vole appearance: Moles are best identified by their unique long snout and prominent claws they use to dig.
+1. Mole vs. vole appearance: Moles have a long snout and prominent claws for digging.
 They also have nearly invisible eyes and ears.
-Voles, on the other hand, look a lot like mice with their small rounded ears and round, grayish bodies.
+On the other hand, voles look a lot like meadow mice or field mice, with their small, rounded ears and grayish, round bodies with short tails.

 Mole vs vole infographic - Florida Pest Control